-As of May 2, 2020 the Company had outstanding borrowings of \$60.0 million and availability of \$15.0 million under the Credit Agreement, compared to no borrowings outstanding and availability of \$75.0 million as of February 1, 2020 under the Credit Agreement.
+As of May 1, 2021 and January 30, 2021, the Company had no borrowings outstanding and availability of \$75.0 million under the Credit Agreement.

 Off-Balance-Sheet Arrangements

 We do not have any off-balance-sheet financing or unconsolidated special-purpose entities.